 Vail’s all-in-one resort app is your resource for on-mountain information and support.
 From dining reservations and snow reports to safety alerts and ski-patrol access, EpicMix is just what you need to take charge of your Park City Mountain experience.
 You can download it before your arrival.For Android users, visit Google Play »For Apple users, visit the App Store »

 Where to Lay Your Head

 A Park City favorite: The Lodge at the Mountain Village

 You aren’t going to spend 24 hours on the slopes, no matter how much you might want to.
 You are going to need to sleep somewhere.
 So where are you going to stay?
 There are plenty of options in town.
 Unfortunately, you are going to need to commit far in advance if you want to get the best lodging, putting down your cash before your trip without the ability to change your mind due to strict cancellation policies.

 But there are exceptions.
 Those who book their lodging long before the snows fall are often eligible for excellent promotions and discounts.
 Hotels and property management companies love to get early commitments to fill their winter rooms, and are willing to offer exceptional incentives to make that happen, including All Seasons Resort Lodging.
-In fact, until the end of October, we are offering fantastic early-booking benefits, including the ability to cancel up to 14 days before arrival (21 days in February and March) and a pile of savings for a deposit of just 20% of your total.
-That sure beats the standard 60-day no refund policy.

 Never Too Early

 By planning early, you will save yourself a lot of stress and a lot of cash.
-Pick your date, choose your resort, and book your hotel.
+Pick your date, choose your resort, and book your lodging.
 By booking with us, in particular, you can grab the perfect condo, townhome, or vacation residence without sacrificing the option to alter your plans free of major penalties in case you change your mind.